sanand0/tools-in-data-science-public/README.md

 You need a _good_ understanding of Python, JavaScript, HTML, HTTP, Excel, and data science concepts.

-**[Take Graded assignment 1](https://exam.sanand.workers.dev/tds-2025-01-ga1) to check if you're ready for this course.** Please drop this course in a later term if you score low.
+**[Take Graded assignment 1](https://exam.sanand.workers.dev/tds-2025-01-ga1) to check if you're ready for this course.** Please drop this course (do it in a later term) if you score low.
 It'll be too tough for you now.

 </details>